The worst of times, the best

 Molly Ivins, Who let the dogs in

-Naomi Klein, The assault on reason
+Naomi Klein, The shock doctrine

 George Lakoff, Don’t think of an elephant